simonknudsen/articles/hpi.md

 # The Real Reason for House Price Inflation in New Zealand

-Population growth, shortages in housing supply, internal migration, immigration, cheap money, and foreign investors are just a few of the causes of House Price Inflation (HPI) in New Zealand in recent years.
-The quintessential example of HPI in action is NZ's largest city - Auckland.
-The city has experienced double-digit HPI of late with a polarizing effect:
+Population growth, shortages in housing supply, internal migration, immigration, cheap money, and foreign investors are just a few of the claimed causes of House Price Inflation (HPI) in New Zealand in recent years.
+The notorious example of HPI in action is NZ's largest city - Auckland.
+The city has experienced double-digit HPI of late with a polarising effect:

 * Homeowner delight at increased "equity"
 * Increasing struggle for renters as disposable income shrinks